Santa Emeritus

 Maybe just time to Step Down?

-I am now in my, seventeenth year of teaching School4Santas, 21st year of networking and meeting Santas, and now celebrating my 50th year of being a Santa.
+I am now in my, twenty-second year of teaching School4Santas, 24th year of networking and meeting Santas, and now celebrating my 54th year of wearing the “Red Suit.”

-In all I have enjoyed teaching and sharing with over 4,200 Santas and Mrs. Claus.
-In addition, with my other work, I have met hundreds if not thousands of others who wear the red suit.
+In all I have enjoyed teaching, sharing, and presenting over 5,000 diplomas to Santas and Mrs. Claus through my International University of Santa Claus, aka: School4Santas.
+In addition, with my other work, I have met thousands more who wear the red suit.

-Of these Santas, I realized that although they had the look and spirit of Santa, they also had some serious physical limitations.
-And, I worried about them.
+Of those Santas, and even a few Mrs. Claus I have met, I realized that although they had the look and spirit for the position, they also had some serious physical limitations.
+And I worried about them.

 At first, I worried about their health and the many difficulties that they must encounter.
-My mother is was in a walker for a few years and I also have many friends who due to their age or other situations have had to resort to medical aids to get around.
-I, myself, have arthritis, knee problems, and damage to both shoulders.
+My mother was in a walker for a few years and I also have many friends who due to their age or other situations have had to resort to medical aids to get around.
+I, myself, have arthritis, knee problems, and damage to both shoulders, so a wheelchair, at the airport, or a scooter at Disney World, are more a necessity, as versus a convenience.

-That’s one of the problems we encounter as we get older, we find we have more limitations and we often see our friends encountering limitations, too!
+That is one of the problems we encounter as we get older, we find we have more limitations and we often see our friends encounter limitations, too!

-From my observations and from actually talking with a few of these Santas I learned two things.
+From my observations and from talking with a few of these Santas I learned two things.

-Second, I found that some Santas were fooling themselves and promoting a false premise that on Christmas Eve, the magic of Christmas cured them of their illness and they could rise up out of their scooters or wheelchairs and go to work.
+Second, I found that some Santas were fooling themselves and promoting a false premise that on Christmas Eve, the magic of Christmas cured them of their illness, and they could rise out of their scooters or wheelchairs and go to work.

 I know that some of their clients and families accepted the fact that they had a physical challenge.
-But, there is a limit to what “white lies’ we can tell, and he fantasies that we can promote, to children.
+But there is a limit to what “white lies’ we can tell, and the fantasies that we can promote, to children.

-Now I love the creativity of Santas who come up with clever answers to children’s questions.
-And I never like to tell a Santa that his story is wrong or out of place.
-But in this case, I must make a stand.
+Now I love the creativity of Santas who produce clever answers to children’s questions.
+And I never like to tell Santa whether his story is wrong or out of place.
+But in this case, I decided I had to take a stand.
 And I do hope I am not offending anyone.

-If you tell a child you are cured on Christmas Eve, what do you tell them when they ask about someone else who is sick or is confined to a wheelchair.
-Unfortunately Santa’s Magic is really just Toys!
+If you tell a child you are cured on Christmas Eve, what do you tell them when they ask about someone else who is sick or uses a wheelchair?
+Unfortunately, Santa’s Magic is really just Toys!
 My belief is we cannot perpetuate a healing or cured scenario on any child or family.
-We have to be realistic in our situations.
+We must be realistic in our situations.

 I understand each Santa’s desire and love of being Santa and of bringing joy to children and others.
 But I am also concerned about them and what others might think.

-So after much thought and taking with those Santas who are no longer physically able to work and have had to ‘retire,” I came up with a solution.
+So, after much thought and talking with those Santas who are no longer physically able to work and have had to ‘retire,” I produced a solution.
 An Answer.

 “Santa Emeritus”